 The poor little flies are trapped in the spider’s web.
 Your job is to free them by breaking the web between them and the greedy spider.
 The game is broken up into four sections with 32 levels in each section.
 You will need to earn enough stars to unlock the next sections.
 You are allowed one free hint every 12 hours.
 If you like them on Facebook, you can earn 100 stars immediately, to help unlock the higher levels more quickly.
 A paid version of Greedy Spiders with more levels is also available for $0.99.

 This is a game that will frustrate you and make you think.
 Just when you think you have cut the spider off, he finds a way to get to his lunch.
 In the game you take turns with the spider; you cut one segment and then he moves one segment, and so on.
 To succeed, you need to try and anticipate where the spider will go and cut him off.
 As you move up to higher levels, you will be able to use fire and other items to help cut the web but that will not solve all your problems.
 On some levels I am happy just to get through it, never mind trying to earn three stars!
+If you get through all the levels, you can chrck out the sequel Greedy Spiders 2.

 A Monster Ate My Homework (Free)